Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Diesslin Group

-Diesslin Group, a fee-only firm that works with both non-high-net-worth and high-net-worth individuals, as well as pooled investment vehicles, pension and profit-sharing plans, and charities.
+Diesslin Group is a fee-only firm that works with non-high-net-worth and high-net-worth individuals, as well as pooled investment vehicles, banks and charities.
+Founded in 1980, Diesslin Group is the second-oldest firm on this list.
+To become a client, you'll need a minimum net worth of $1 million.

+Portfolios are then monitored and rebalanced as necessary.
+The firm supplements these portfolios with fixed-income securities, alternative investments, and, in some cases, individual equities or REITs.
 For clients who are also accredited investors, the firm may offer alternative investments.
-Client portfolios may also include real estate investment trusts (REITs) and indexed or passive mutual funds/exchange-traded funds (ETFs).
+Client portfolios may also include real estate investment trusts (REITs) and indexed or passive mutual funds/ETFs.

 Dean, Jacobson Financial Services